 PATH is committed to rigorously designing and carefully implementing research that meets or exceeds national and international ethical standards.
 Whether we work independently or in collaboration with other groups, we strive to ensure the ethical conduct of research.

-PATH maintains a Research Determination Committee charged with determining which data-collection activities fall under the US government’s definition of research and a Research Ethics Committee that, under a federal-wide agreement with the US government, reviews both biomedical and behavioral research.
-PATH’s drug and vaccine clinical trial research is reviewed by an independent ethical review board.
-All of PATH’s human subjects research must undergo a separate review for scientific merit.
-In addition, all PATH research that involves recombinant DNA is reviewed by our Institutional Biosafety Committee.
+PATH maintains a committee charged with determining which data-collection activities fall under the US government’s definition of research and an institutional review board that, under a federal-wide agreement with the US government, reviews both biomedical and behavioral research.
+All PATH’s human subjects research is reviewed by an institutional review board.
+All of PATH’s human subjects research must undergo a separate review for scientific merit as well.

 PATH is committed to ensuring that the clinical trials which we fund, conduct, or otherwise support are registered in a publicly available clinical trial registry in accordance with international standards established by WHO.
 We are likewise committed to ensuring that the results of these trials are made publicly available within 12 months of primary study completion.
 We monitor our commitment to these principles on an annual basis.

-We require our senior leaders and all staff with significant involvement in research projects to maintain current research ethics training certification.
+We require our senior leaders and all staff with oversight or involvement in research projects to maintain current research ethics training certification.
 In addition, we expect all staff and consultants who conduct research for PATH to observe the highest standards of scientific integrity.
-PATH’s Scientific Integrity policy includes administrative processes to ensure that allegations of research misconduct are reviewed and, if appropriate, investigated and reported.
+PATH’s policy on scientific integrity includes administrative processes to ensure that any allegations of research misconduct are reviewed and, if appropriate, investigated and reported.

 Collaboration with Donors and Partners